 Aging in Place

 In the spring of 2009, OFA also collaborated with the Steuben Senior Services Fund to begin the Pulteney Aging in Place Project.
-A grant to SSSF from the Community Foundation of Corning-Elmira and the Finger Lakes; Keuka Area Fund enabled the study of seniors and their needs for successful aging in place in the Town of Pulteney.
-Upon completion of that study, grants to SSSF from the Keuka Fund and the Southern Finger Lakes Fund of the Community Health Foundation of Western and Central NY were received.
+A grant to SSSF from the Community Foundation of Corning-Elmira and the Finger Lakes enabled the study of seniors and their needs for successful aging in place in the Town of Pulteney.
+Upon completion of that study, grants to SSSF from the Southern Finger Lakes Fund of the Community Health Foundation of Western and Central NY were received.
 What followed was a two-year implementation project that has brought services to this underserved, rural area of the county.
 A new senior dinner club has been started, a quarterly newsletter, the “Pulteney Grapevine”, has begun, and among other services transportation is being provided and meals are being delivered to the homebound of the township.

-In early 2012, a replication of the Pulteney project was begun in the Town of Urbana.
+In early 2012, a replication of the Pulteney project was begun in the Town of Urbana and in 2014 in the Towns of Cameron, Jasper, Troupsburg and Woodhull.
 Information will be posted as it becomes available.

 For a complete look at our Aging in Place surveys and the final Pulteney report, click on the links below: